FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 ![Switches on plate](https://i.imgur.com/NElYlAD.png)

-To be sure that they won't pop out glues them with a Hot Glue Gun :
+To be sure that they won't pop out glue them with a Hot Glue Gun :

 ![Switches glued](https://i.imgur.com/B73Cg57.png)